PennLINC/babs/docs/source/preparation_config_yaml_file.rst

 * If a keyword has been detected in the first file (``o_file`` for above example), then won't detect any keyword in the other log file (``e_file`` for above example).

 .. warning::
-    Detecting the keywords in the log files by BABS is case-sensitve!
+    Detecting the keywords in the log files by BABS is case-sensitive!
 So please make sure the cases of keywords are in the way you hope.